neithangurthang/2025-AEC-Hackathon/README.md

 1. JSON file, lists the bill of materials of the floor plan
 2. IFC file, shows the 3D geometry
 3. PDF file, shows the raw image
-4. PNG file, indicates how room information on the floorplan (which matches the information in the JSON and GraphML)
+4. PNG file, indicates room information on the floorplan (which matches the information in the JSON and GraphML)
 5. GraphML file, reads the JSON file and represents the floor plan in a graph (which could be visualized in the free and open-source application Cytoscape https://cytoscape.org/.)

 The JSON file contains the following hierarchy: